 By 2040, experts estimate 95% of purchases will be online exclusively.
 There is still room for growth in the e-commerce sector.
-Set your site up so you’re ready for changes in technology and gear up for the increased traffic before the numbers peak.
-Here are 11 things your landing page needs today and a few examples of pages doing it right.
+Set your site up so you’re ready for technological changes and gear up for the increased traffic before the numbers peak.
+Here are 11 things your landing page needs today and some examples of pages doing it right.

 11 Website Features Your eCommerce Landing Page

 Use Smart Web Design Practices

 Before you add anything to your landing pages, use smart design practices.
 For example, does your logo link back to the home page?
 If not, visitors might grow confused over your navigation structure.
 Ensure your design is aesthetically pleasing, your navigation intuitive, and you limit the number of elements on your page so visitors easily find your call-to-action button.

 Add a Mega Menu